-Learn How to make curd in USA(or in the cold climate) easily at home.
-Here, I'm discussing my simple and failproof method of making curd, and with the store-bought yogurt or dahi as the starter.
+Learn How to make curd in the USA(or in the cold climate) easily at home.
+Here, I'm discussing my simple and failproof method of making curd, with store-bought yogurt or dahi as the starter.

-The homemade curd is always better when compares to the store-bought commercial-grade yogurt.
+Homemade curd is always better when compared to store-bought commercial-grade yogurt.
 The store-bought curd becomes slimy after 3-4 days of use.

-I was totally depending on the commercial-grade yogurt until I find this successful method of making Indian curd at home.
+I depended on commercial-grade yogurt until I found this successful method of making Indian curd at home.

-After trying out various methods, I'm discussing here my most successful and easy method of making curd.
-If you have a question about how to make curd at home in USA?
-The information here would give you an idea of where you are really at.
+After trying various methods, I'm discussing my most successful and easy curd method here.
+Do you have a question about making curd at home in the USA?
+The information here would give you an idea of where you are.

 You may tweak this method according to your room temperature and other factors.
-This method does not require any kitchen skills or any secret methods.
+This method does not require any kitchen skills or any secret techniques.

-For making good quality of curd at home, it depends on FOUR important factors.
-They are the climate, the live culture, the quality of the milk, and the temperature of the milk.
+Making good quality curd at home depends on FOUR critical factors.
+They are the climate, the live culture, the quality of the milk, and the temperature.

-You may consume this curd as plain or you may use in recipes like Masala Raitha, Cucumber Raitha, or in the simple continental breakfast recipe Yogurt Granola Parfait.
+You may consume this curd as plain or use it in recipes like Masala Raitha, Cucumber Raitha, or the simple continental breakfast recipe Yogurt Granola Parfait.

 The Climate:

-- We live in the Northeastern coast of the USA, where it is colder for most of the months.
+- We live on the Northeastern coast of the USA, where it is colder for most of the months.

-- Generally, I set curd in the daytime where I set my room temperature generally 70°F-72°F.
+- Generally, I set curd in the daytime, where I put my room temperature generally 70°F-72°F.

-- In summer months I set curd at night time also.
+- In the summer months, I set curd at night time.

 The Culture:

-- The next important requirement for making good yogurt is a good culture.
-We need active culture for making curd at home for the first time.
-We can reserve a few tablespoon of curd from the earlier batch for the next batches.
+- The following essential requirement for making good yogurt is a good culture.
+We need an active culture for making curd at home for the first time.
+We can reserve a few tablespoon of curd from the earlier batch for the subsequent batches.

-- For the first time, you can request a small quantity from your friends who already making yogurt at home.
-Or, Use a store-bought yogurt where its label does say it has active cultures.
-Looks for the backside and make sure it does mention that it contains Active Cultures.
+- For the first time, you can request a small quantity from your friends already making yogurt at home.
+Or, Use a store-bought yogurt with its label saying it has active cultures.
+Look for the backside and make sure it does mention that it contains Active Cultures.

-- Here also note that your end product is the exact replica of the culture that you use.
-If you are using slimy culture, the curd will also end up slimy.
+- Here, also note that your end product is the replica of the culture that you use.
+The curd will also end up slimy if you use a slimy culture.

-- Remember that they are live cultures and they required a good temperature to live.
+- Remember that they are live cultures requiring an excellent temperature to live.

 The Quality of the Milk:

-- You can use any verity of milk for making curd.
-It can be full fat, vitamin D, fat-free, etc.
+- You can use any variety of milk for making curd.
+It can be full-fat, vitamin D, fat-free, etc.

 - The thicker the milk, the thicker the curd.

 - I always make 1% milk for making curd.
-It's neither too thick and too fatty but yields good thick curd.
+It's neither too thick nor too fatty but yields good thick curd.

 The temperature of the milk:

-- The temperature of the milk is very important in making curd in colder countries.
-The milk has to be at a lukewarm temperature, it should neither be too hot or cold.
-The temperature can be approximately between 110-115°F heat in thermometer.
+- The temperature of the milk is critical in making curd in colder countries.
+The milk has to be at a lukewarm temperature; it should neither be too hot nor cold.
+The temperature can be approximately between 110-115°F heat in a thermometer.

 - Without the thermometer, use the tip of your finger to judge the temperature of the milk.
-If you do not feel it hot or cold, then it is the right temperature for the active cultures to set.
+It is the right temperature for the active cultures to set if you do not feel it hot or cold.
 The temperature has to be slightly above your body temperature.

 The container:

-How to make curd in USA(or in a cold climate)
+How to make curd in the USA(or in a cold climate)

 - Allow it to cool to a temperature between 110-115°F.

-- In an airtight container, add 1 tablespoon of live culture to 1cup of warm milk.
+- Add 1 tablespoon of live culture to 1 cup of warm milk in an airtight container.
 Hint: If the active culture is too thick, dilute it with warm milk before adding.
-Or you may whisk gently until the thick culture dissolves and blends well with the milk.
+Or you may whisk gently until the dense culture dissolves and blends well with the milk.

 - Cover and leave it on the kitchen counter for 6-8 hours.